sap-tutorials/Tutorials/tutorials/abap-environment-deploy-cf-production/abap-environment-deploy-cf-production.md

       ![organization](studio7.png)

-  3. Select on the button **The organization and space in Cloud Foundry have not been set.**
+  3. Select **The organization and space in Cloud Foundry have not been set.**

       ![organization](studio8.png)